structuredprediction/structuredprediction.github.io/SPNLP19/1_cfp.md

 *  Position papers
 *  Tutorial/overview papers

 Long/short papers should consist of eight/four pages of content plus unlimited pages for bibliography.
 Submissions must be in PDF format following the [NAACL 2019 templates](https://naacl2019.org/calls/papers/), anonymized for review.
 Papers can be submitted as non-archival, so that their content can be reused for other venues.
-Add "(NON-ARCHIVAL)" to the title of the submission.
+To mark your submission as non-archival, check the corresponding checkbox on the submission form.
 Non-archival papers that are accepted will be linked from this webpage if their authors request so.
 Previously published work can also be submitted as non-archival in the same way, with the additional requirement to state on the first page the original publication.

 Reviewing will be double-blind, and thus no author information should be included in the papers; self-reference should be avoided as well.